 Keith R. Stevenson: Hello and welcome to Five Questions With ENX2.
 My name is Keith R. Stevenson, photographer and designer and a newcomer to the world of digital marketing.
 I’ve got a lot of questions about the ins and outs of the business.
 So I’m sitting down with members of the ENX2 team to pick their brains and learn more about this dynamic industry.

 Today’s guest is Mike Hollos, Director of Web Design and Development for ENX2.
 Thanks for joining me today, Mike.

 Mike Hollos: Thanks, Keith.
 Longtime listener of the show.

 Keith: All right.
 Well, if you’re a longtime listener, you know the format of the show.
-One of the things we do is we have a five question.
-Sometimes a little bit of extra questions added in as they appear.
+One of the things we do is we have five questions.
+Sometimes a little bit of extra questions are added in as they appear.
 So we’ll just jump right into it.

 So this is sort of a “chicken or egg” question but what method do you employ when starting a client’s website from scratch?
 How does that work?

 Mike: Yeah, usually we’ll take a look at any existing branding that may be in place.
 Even if it’s just like a business card, brochure, or any sort of signage or logo and we’re just kind of working off of that.
 And maybe we’re using the same color scheme, maybe we’re modifying that logo a little bit.
 But we kind of start there and then we just brainstorm a little bit from there.
 Maybe even just jotting down some ideas on a sheet of paper.

 Mike: Yeah, we’ll take a look at maybe some competitor websites to see what they’re doing, what we could do better in the design that we do.
 But yeah, a lot of the time it’s just coming up with ideas in our head and putting them into Photoshop and going from there.

 Keith: And then you take and show those designs to the clients and stuff like that?
 You kind of get feedback on how that works?